dkazakov8/reactive-route/docs/guide/ssr.md

 # Server-Side Rendering

-For server-side rendering, you need to initialize the router store on both the server and the client:
+For server-side rendering, you need to initialize the router store on both the server and the client.
+Use `renderToString` and `hydrate` from you framework, as well as `escapeAllStrings` and `unescapeAllStrings` - for example, from `lodash`.
+These utilities are not included in `reactive-route`.

 ### Server